Explore a Virtual 3D Tour of the Museum

 Gibsons, B.C., V0N 1V0

-The Sunshine Coast Museum and Archives is an innovative and community-driven heritage destination located on the beautiful Sunshine Coast of British Columbia.
+The Sunshine Coast Museum and Archives is a regional museum located on the beautiful Sunshine Coast of British Columbia.

 The Sunshine Coast Museum and Archives presents the history of the Sunshine Coast and its inhabitants.
 We have two floors of exhibits to explore as well as a resource room, reference library, and extensive archives with over 9,000 photographs & documents.